asbschmidt/CUDASW4/Readme.md

 ## Querying the database
 Use **align** to query the database. **align** has two mandatory arguments.
 1. The query file which contains all queries
 2. The path to the reference database.
+Run `./align --help` to get a complete list of options.

 Similar to the build process, **align** will use all GPUs that are set with `CUDA_VISIBLE_DEVICES`, or all GPUs if `CUDA_VISIBLE_DEVICES` is not set.